Data Train–Training in Research Data Management and Data Science

 Programm (in Englisch)

-1. Data Train – Towards a cross-disciplinary education program on research data management and data science
+1. Data Train – The cross-disciplinary training program on research data management and data science

-Prof. Dr. Iris Pigeot & Dr. Tanja Hörner
+Prof. Iris Pigeot, Prof. Frank Oliver Glöckner and Dr. Tanja Hörner

 As a result of digitalization, huge amounts of heterogeneous data are produced across all scientific fields, economic sectors, and even in our daily lives, which can no longer be handled with conventional analytics tools.
 The emerging field of data science provides the methods and technologies to harness the full potential of big data and transform it into knowledge.
 Hence, data science is considered as key discipline for the modern digital society.
 However, in order to be able to apply data science methods such as machine learning, the data must be FAIR (Findable, Accessible, Interoperable, Re-usable).
 Accordingly, sustainable data stewardship is a basic prerequisite for data science.
 Thus, the two topics are inextricably linked and of fundamental importance for digital transformation.